 In 2009, she was inducted into the Minnesota Museum of Broadcasting’s Hall of Fame.

-An active community volunteer and leader, Diana has also devoted her time to many local charities including the YWCA, Animal Humane Society, WAMSO (Women’s Auxiliary for the Minnesota Symphony Orchestra), the Diana Pierce Family Mile/Twin Cities in Motion, and Girl Scouts River Valleys Organization.
+An active community volunteer and leader, Diana has also devoted her time to many local charities including the YWCA, Animal Humane Society, WAMSO (Women’s Auxiliary for the Minnesota Symphony Orchestra), and the Diana Pierce Family Mile/Twin Cities in Motion.
 She has been honored as a JCI-Ten Outstanding Young Minnesotan.
 In 2012, she was recognized as a Girl Scouts Centennial Trailblazer Honoree.

-Diana received her Master of Arts in Leadership from Augsburg College in December 2015.
+Diana received her Master of Arts in Leadership from Augsburg University in 2015.
 She received a degree in Broadcast Journalism from Boston University in 1978.

 When it comes to music, Diana started when she was in high school, moving to Hollywood to sing and record with a Christian Contemporary group named ” The New Neighborhood“.
 Since then, Diana has sung throughout the years at different charity events that finally culminated in three Cds, Good News, Be A Light and Joyful.
 Diana has also sung the national anthem at the Vikings, the Timberwolves and for the Twins.